theobald-software/kb.theobald-software.github.io/content/_xtract-is/Dynamization-of-WHERE-conditions-of-the-XIS-table-components.md

 ### Step-by-step instructions for the use of [Xtract Table].[WhereClause]

-In the following example, only results till 01.01 of the current fiscal year are to be extracted.
+In the depicted example, only results till 01.01 of the current fiscal year are to be extracted.
 The SAP standard table *BKPF - Accounting Document Header* and the table field *BUDAT - Posting Date in the Document* are used.

 1. Create a SSIS package, see [Xtract IS Table](https://help.theobald-software.com/en/xtract-is/table)
 2. Right-click on Data Flow canvas and open **[Properties]**